Webinar Details

 To mitigate weaknesses and drive business growth, data architects should act as agents of transformation and utilise their strengths to seize opportunities and address potential dangers posed by emerging technologies and data quality issues.

-One approach is to use Excel spreadsheets to quantify the opportunities and threats the business faces, with a plus one multiplier used to quantify opportunities, resulting in a positive value.
+One approach is to use Excel spreadsheets to quantify the opportunities and threats the business faces, applying a plus-one multiplier to opportunities, resulting in a positive value.
 Similarly, the threats and weaknesses can be quantified using appropriate multipliers.
-Overall, the force field analysis reveals a favourable position in the market with a positive score of seven.
+Overall, the force field analysis indicates a favourable market position, with a score of seven.

 Establishing a Common Language and Building a Business Case